ChicagoDev/Flight-Delay-Classification/docs/README.md

 # FlightOnTime

 ## Project 3 at Metis
 This project is a supervised machine learning program.
-The goal objective is to determine whether an outbound flight from O'Hare airport will or will not be delayed.
+The objective is to determine whether an outbound flight from O'Hare airport will or will not be delayed.

 ### Directory Structure